 ’Panel’ in core requirements

+Proposal for possible agreement in online GTW session:

+‘Panel’ is not referenced in the final UE RF requirements

 Moderator’s note: below is a composite of multiple similar proposals.

 Proposal: ‘Panel’ is not referenced in the final UE RF requirements.
 UE panel assumption should follow implementation agonistic manner.
 The UE should not be required to disclose the work mode of one panel reception or two panel reception for 4-layer DL MIMO, as long as such kind of UE implementation can meet the requirement for this feature .